Models & Providers

 context_window_sizeandcontext_usage_percentagein metadata - Per-request metrics:

-primary_total_tokens,primary_model,primary_context_usage_percentage - Conversation memory management automatically triggers when approaching context limits
+primary_total_tokens,primary_model,primary_context_usage_percentage - Chat-history compaction automatically triggers when approaching context limits

 - The LLM API itself enforces hard limits — oversized requests return clear errors through the SSE error handler